 - a.
 In some agencies, FOIA requests are handled by staff with agency-wide responsibility for FOIA requests.
 Contrary to this practice, Regulation 19-445.2010B, as previously stated, mandates that, prior to issuance of the initial award document, FOIA requests must be referred to the responsible procurement officer for a response. - b.
-Likewise, Regulation 19-445.2010A requires that "the responsible procurement officer shall . . . make documents . . . available for inspection at an office of the responsible procurement officer."
-While the procurement office may include support staff, the Regulations require the involvement of the procurement officer, who may be the only person with access to all responsive documents, such as email, and who is trained regarding the special rules involved and knowledgeable of the competitive impact of releasing a particular document at a certain juncture in the procurement process.

-3. How to review the request
+Likewise, § 11-35-410(F) requires that "the procurement officer shall . . . make documents directly connected to the procurement activity and not otherwise exempt from disclosure available for inspection at an office of the responsible procurement officer."
+While the procurement office may include support staff, both the Code and the Regulations require the involvement of the procurement officer, who may be the only person with access to all responsive documents, such as email, and who is trained regarding the special rules involved and knowledgeable of the competitive impact of releasing a particular document at a certain juncture in the procurement process. - 3.
+How to review the request - a.

-- a.
 Read the request closely.
-Carefully consider how a request is worded and provide only what is requested. - For example, a request for "a copy of the procurement file" is different from a request for "a copy of any and all documents regarding the solicitation."
-The latter is much broader. - b.
+Carefully consider how a request is worded and provide only what is requested.

+For example, a request for "a copy of the procurement file" is different from a request for "a copy of any and all documents regarding the solicitation."
+The latter is much broader.

+b.
 You must respond to the request as written, not as you think the requestor meant it to read.
 If you believe that the written request seeks more than the requestor meant to ask for, you can call and ask him or her to withdraw his or her request and to substitute a narrower request in writing.

-4. What to Redact15
+- 4. What to Redact18 - a.

-- a.
 From State-Created Documents (documents created by someone other than competing vendors, such as notes of meetings, phone logs and e-mail): - i.
 The Trade Secrets Act and Code Sections 11-35-410 and 11-35-1810 protect information, not documents.
-If restricted information has been repeated or recorded in your own documents, that information must be redacted before the document can be released.16 - For example, assume you send an e-mail to the using agency explaining why a promising vendor is non-responsive.
+If restricted information has been repeated or recorded in your own documents, you must redact that information before releasing the document .19 ii.
+Remove any material subject to mandatory withholding.
+The Mandatory Withholding List is included in Chapter 0 of this Guide and lists those types of documents that you must withhold.
+If you have concerns about releasing a certain document, ask legal counsel.

+For example, assume you send an e-mail to the using agency explaining why a promising vendor is non-responsive.
 The reason you found the vendor non-responsive involved information from the vendor's offer that she had marked as a trade secret.
-If any of the trade secret information is repeated in the e-mail, you must redact it before releasing the e-mail.
-See n.16, above. - ii.
-Remove any material subject to mandatory withholding.
-The Mandatory Withholding List is included in Chapter V of this Guide and lists those types of documents that must be withheld.
-If you have concerns about releasing a certain document, ask legal counsel. - b.
-From Vendor-Created Documents (documents or information provided by competing vendors, such as bids or proposals): - i.
-Do not release any information marked "confidential" or "trade secret" or "protected" without the express approval of either legal counsel or a procurement officer's supervisor.
+If you repeated any of the trade secret information in the e-mail, you must redact it before releasing the e-mail.
+See n.19, above.

+b.
+From Non-Public Solicitations